pagarevijayy/vijay-pagare-blog/content/_index.md

 Till then, you might wanna visit my [about section](/about)

-BTW, I often write and wonder about tech, web dev, personal fitness, lifestyle, and spirituality...
+BTW, I often write and wonder about tech, web dev, personal fitness, lifestyle, and spirituality.

-:: 🏄🏻‍♂️ There's no life without passion.
+:: > 🏄🏻‍♂️ There's no life without passion.

 <p style="color: #888;"> This page is still being written... |</p>